 Your I-20 lists an estimate of your cost of living and educational expenses for your first academic year at the Health Science Center.
-How much each student actually spends will vary based upon where they choose to live and the number of courses taken in each semester.
+How much each student actually spends will vary based on lifestyle and number of courses taken in each semester.
+The living expenses is calculated on a particular formula to provide safe housing and proper nutrition.
 Tuition and Fee estimates are based on enrollment in only the minimum number of required courses each term, meaning those students taking more courses will have higher expenses.
-Tuition or Fees can be amended by the Health Science Center at any time and therefore your cost per semester can increase even when you do not take extra courses.
-Below are the I-20 financial requirements by degree and program for the 2014-2015 school year.
+Tuition or Fees can be amended by the Health Science Center at any time and therefore, your cost per semester can increase even when you do not take extra courses.
+Below are the I-20 financial requirements by degree and program for the 2015-2016 school year.
 Dependents add an additional cost which can be found on each Cost of Attendance Budget.

 |Physical Therapy||Graduate School of Biomedical Sciences||Graduate School of Biomedical Sciences: Medical Sciences Program||School of Public Health||Texas College of Osteopathic Medicine|